 And why not go one step further and choose a complementary fragrance for your home office?
 Check out our guide to choosing the right scent for any room.

-There’s no point having a beautifully accessorised home office if you’re not comfortable enough to work in it!
+It might seem like an obvious point, but there’s no point having a beautifully accessorised home office if you’re not comfortable enough to work in it.

-You need to choose a desk and accompanying chair that are the perfect height, so that you don’t put strain on your neck.
-Consider getting a monitor that can be adjusted to make sure you’re not looking down at your laptop, and maybe even consider installing a standing desk if you struggle to sit for long periods of time.
+Choose a desk and accompanying chair that are the perfect height so that you don’t put strain on your neck, or consider getting a monitor that can be adjusted to make sure you’re not looking down at your laptop.
+If you’re looking to invest, you can even consider installing a standing desk if you struggle to sit for long periods of time.

 ‘When you’re choosing the furniture for your office, focus on the type of desk that you will want to sit down and work at.
 Think carefully before opting for a typical pine desk – instead, go for a desk you’ll feel proud of working from.
 A statement chair will be a good addition to this, so you won’t feel like you’re working in any old mundane office space.
 You’ll need to feel motivated to work each day, so choosing your desk and chair is incredibly important’ says Layla Chapman, Interior Designer

-There’s no reason why an office space should be clinical!
-While clutter can be distracting, carefully curated items can help to inspire you throughout the day.
+There’s no reason why an office space should be clinical, and while clutter can be distracting, a few carefully curated items placed neatly around the room or on open shelving can help to inspire you throughout the day.